inh3/nPool/README.md

   * `callbackObject` *object* - the object that is returned by the `workFunction`
   * `workId` *uint32* -  the unique identifier, `workId`, that was passed with the unit of work when it was queued
   * `exceptionObject` *object* -  the object that contains exception information (this is null if no exceptions occured during work)
+    - This object contains the following properties:
+        - `message` *string* - the exception message (always present)
+        - `resourceName` *string* - name of the file where the exception occured (not always present depending on error)
+        - `lineNum` *uint32* - line number within the resource where the exception occured (not always present depending on error)
+        - `sourceLine` *string* - line of code within resource where the exception occured (not always present depending on error)
+        - `stackTrace` *string* - string format of stack trace (includes '\n's) of the exception (not always present depending on error)

  * `callbackContext` *context* - This property specifies the context (`this`) of the `callbackFunction` when it is called.